Einstein was the first to theorize

 “Getting a little anxious?” he asked.

-“You’ve got that right,” Miles replied.
-“I can’t believe you’re letting me just sit here.”
+believe you’re letting me just sit here,” Miles replied.

 “I feel fine!”

-“I’m not sure her mission is a fit for you.”
+“I’m not sure this mission is a fit for you.”

 “She already has a partner.”